let's talk

 Component 2.
 Number of Features

-A website, on the other hand, may also have countless features.
+A website may have countless features.

-Even though you can start a new site with templates and plugins, but taking that new website to the next level will require you to develop customized solutions.
+Even though you can start a new site with templates and plugins, taking that new website to the next level will require you to develop customized solutions.

 It took us six months to redesign the entire website.
 We integrated various fresh features into it.